amrwc/derulo/README.md

 # derulo

 Give your co-workers a quick information security lesson by derulo'ing them.
+Maybe next time they will remember to lock their machine.

+##### What?

+The script instantly changes the desktop's background of the machine it's run on.

+##### Why?

+If your workplace is friendly enough to pull off pranks on each other and some of you care about information security, the one and only Jason Derulo will be a perfect reminder that an unattended computer should be locked.

-## Quick usage
+## Mac

 1. Open Terminal.app